-The Netherlands, United Kingdom, Germany, Denmark and Finland are working together in the Knowledge Exchange to promote open access.
+The Netherlands, United Kingdom, Germany, Denmark, France and Finland are working together in the Knowledge Exchange to promote open access.
 Open access ranks high on the agenda in all five countries, which share knowledge and experiences within the Knowledge Exchange.
 That knowledge is also shared outside the Knowledge Exchange through workshops and publications.

 The League of European Research Universities (LERU), a group of 20 leading research universities, is a major proponent of open access.
 In 2011 LERU published the Roadmap towards Open Access, which many institutions use as a guideline in implementing their own open access.

 Key organisations involving libraries, traditionally the drivers behind open access, are LIBER, the organisation of European research universities, and SPARC and SPARC Europe.
 Ways in which they support open access include international workshops on open access and routinely exercising their influence to raise key issues at an international level.
 LIBER was the driving force behind The Hague Declaration, which has since been signed by many international organisations and which calls for changes to intellectual property legislation to make information accessible on a larger scale.

 COAR (Coalition of Open Access Repositories) operates in the area of the green road (open access via repositories).
 COAR is committed to improving the interoperability of repositories, so that their content can be better shared.

 UNESCO also supports open access as it contributes to the worldwide dissemination and exchange of knowledge.